 According to the National Institutes of Health, over 900,000 monoclonal antibody infusions have been dispensed to 5,000 facilities in the U.S. to treat coronavirus.
 The average cost for one round of the mAb drugs used in covid treatment is between $2,000 and $2,500.
-However, the government has purchased over one million doses of treatment to distribute for free to high-risk patients.
+However, the government has purchased over one million treatment doses to distribute for free to high-risk patients.

-To get monoclonal antibody therapy you must:
+To get monoclonal antibody therapy, you must:

 - Obtain a referral for mAb treatment from a doctor

 For current mAb treatments to be effective against COVID-19, they must be administered as soon as possible, within ten days of the first symptoms.

 The entire procedure lasts between two to three hours.
 Generally, the process begins with a health screening of the patient’s vitals, followed by an IV infusion of the medication over an hour.
 During this time, the patient will remain isolated to reduce exposing others to the virus.
 Afterward, the patient will sit for an hour of observation to ensure there are no allergic reactions.

 What If I’m Not Eligible for Monoclonal Antibody Treatment?

 Though the therapy has proven beneficial to many patients, a mAb infusion may not be right for everyone with covid.
 Patients with severe symptoms or certain underlying conditions may be disqualified from receiving mAb therapy.
 For hospitalized patients with the virus, treatment may include:

 Volunteering for a clinical trial may also offer relief from the long-haul effects of covid or protection from it.
 The Accelerating COVID-19 Therapeutic Interventions and Vaccines (ACTIV) trials are a combination of federal, university, and commercial medical researchers with the goal of understanding and treating the infection.
 The trials are located across the country and are open to adults who: